 Post microdermabrasion breakout

 Some patients (very few) experience post microdermabrasion breakouts.
-During this period, the acne may worsen , as the skin cells excrete the waste products and toxins accumulated.
-The recovery period usually takes a couple days, after which you will begin seeing the improvements and your skin will look radiant, softer and blemish-free.
+During this period, the acne may worsen, as the skin cells excrete the waste products and toxins accumulated.
+The recovery period usually takes a couple of days, after which you will begin seeing the improvements and your skin will look radiant, softer and blemish-free.

 Note that the proper skin cleansing routine (in the morning and just before bedtime) is also important.
 The facial area should be carefully cleaned before the microdermabrasion procedure as well.
 This is how you will be able to avoid potential infections during your session.
 In case you are using a home microdermabrasion device, please make sure that it is carefully disinfected before beginning your procedure.